Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 Applications will ultimately have the ability to choose the most appropriate icons for their display resolution / device.

-It is also conceivable that icons may be acquired from external sources (e.g. URL in `<ico:folder>`) and cached locally, described later.
+It is also conceivable that icons may be acquired from external sources (e.g. URL in `<ico:folder>`) and should be cached locally.